hyprland-community/pyprland/site/monitors.md

 Allows relative placement of monitors depending on the model ("description" returned by `hyprctl monitors`).
 Useful if you have multiple monitors connected to a video signal switch or using a laptop and plugging monitors having different relative positions.

+> [!Tip]
+> This plugin also supports Niri.
+It will automatically detect the environment and use `nirictl` to apply the layout.
+> Note that "hotplug_commands" and "unknown" commands may need adjustment for Niri (e.g. using `sh -c '...'` or Niri specific tools).

 Syntax:

 ```toml
 [monitors.placement]